Bloc/workshop-curriculum/courses/javascript-primer/01-syntax/14-arithmetic-operators-ii/body.md

 - List some non-standard arithmetic operators
 - Explain what the non-standard arithmetic operators do
-- Use non-standard arithmetic operators to create expressions
+- Demonstrate how to use non-standard arithmetic operators

 ### Example